cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/packager.md

 {{< /highlight >}}

 {{% note title="Note" %}}
-Using the tool from Python enables you to pass the configuration dictionary directly to the creation method, which enables automation of the agent creation process.
+Using the tool from Python enables you to pass the configuration dictionary directly to the creation method, which enables automation of the Agent creation process.
 {{% /note %}}

 ## The cloudify-agent Module